 Chocolate Zucchini Muffins are packed with zucchini and double the chocolate for a muffin that tastes like dessert, yet healthy enough for breakfast.
-These Healthy Chocolate Zucchini Muffins are made with whole grains, refined sugar free, and packed with zucchini, yet are still super soft, tender, and most importantly, delicious!
+Made with whole grains and packed with zucchini, these muffins are still super soft, tender, and most importantly, delicious!

 Made with tons of fresh zucchini, these light muffins are packed with chocolate—double the chocolate!
 Which means you can eat your vegetables while enjoying chocolate.
-It seems to good to be true!
+It seems too good to be true!